zype/zype.github.io/api_docs/categories.md

 Parameter | Function | Type
 --------- | -------- | ----
-category | A set of key value pairs that describe the Category | Hash
+category | A set of key value pairs that describe the Category | Hash title | Title of the category | String values | Values for the category | Array

 #### Request
 Content-Type: application/json